May 16, 2012

 The garden itself has a jungle-like nature.
 All in all, the place is a large size assembly of creative eruption and expression.

 Already during Vandewattyne's life, this art environment has been a private affair.
-It still exists and is cared for by his son and daughter-in-law, The garden is not open for the public, except on some very special occasions.
+After he died his son and daughter-in-law would take care of the site.

-However, since spring 2015 Vandewattyne's house can be rented as a holiday home.
-It generally has been left as it was when the artist lived there and one is staying in the gite amidst some of Vandewattyne's artworks.
+Since spring 2015 Vandewattyne's house could be rented as a holiday home.
+It generally has been left as it was when the artist lived there and one could stay in the gite amidst some of Vandewattyne's artworks.

 * Pictures (2008) of the garden of stones